ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 Tax Code of the Russian Federation

-Return on assets ratio ROA (Return on Assets) reflects the ratio of a company's net profit to its assets and is expressed as a percentage.
+The ROA (Return on Assets) ratio reflects the ratio of a company's net profit to its assets and is expressed as a percentage.

 ROA allows investors to evaluate how efficiently a company is using its assets.

-It's obvious that the higher this indicator , all the better return on assets of the company.
+It's obvious that the higher this indicator , all the better the company's return on assets.

 Formula for calculating ROA (Return on Assets)